 From a literary viewpoint the POV of Genesis 1 is usually considered to be third person omniscient (You can also see some pop culture examples of literary POVs).
 In other words, it would be the viewpoint of the Creator telling the story.

 The POV in scientific terms is usually called the “frame of reference”.
 The frame of reference can be described from a popular perspective or a more technical perspective.
-The scientific frame of reference for the creation “days” or periods of time in Genesis can be seen in Genesis 1:2.
-In that verse, the frame of reference appears to be the viewpoint of the Spirit of God hovering over the earth.
+The scientific frame of reference for the creation “days” or periods of time in Genesis can be seen in Genesis 1:2b.
+In that verse, the frame of reference appears to be the viewpoint of the Spirit of God hovering over the earth, as it states in the ESV “And the Spirit of God was hovering over the face of the waters.”
 Note that this viewpoint appears to remain consistent for all the verses that follow Genesis 1:2 up until some of the first verses of Genesis 2.

 Genesis 1:2 in Various Translations

 The Genesis 1:2 verse that shows this point of view of the Spirit hovering over the waters of the earth is shown in some other various translations below.